LukeMathWalker/pavex/ARCHITECTURE.md

 A `pavex` project goes through three stages in order to generate runnable application code:

-1. Build an instance of `AppBlueprint`, a representation of the desired application behaviour;
+1. Build an instance of `Blueprint`, a representation of the desired application behaviour;
-2. Serialize `AppBlueprint`, either to a file or in-memory;
+2. Serialize `Blueprint`, either to a file or in-memory;
-3. Generate the application source code using `pavex_cli`, using the serialized `AppBlueprint` as input.
+3. Generate the application source code using `pavex_cli`, using the serialized `Blueprint` as input.

 In a diagram: